JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Monitoring Events

-You can not only monitor the value of a field or property, but also the state of an event.
+You can not only monitor the value of a field, property or method, but also the state of an event.
 Use the MonitorEvent Attribute to customize how the state of the monitored event is displayed.
 Both concrete delegates and `Action` / `Action<T>` are valid event Handler types.
+Monitoring events is relativley expensive because a state change cannot be validated.
+This means that the UI is drawn every other frame.

 ![event example](https://johnbaracuda.com/media/img/monitoring/Example_02.png)

+&nbsp;
+## Public API

+You can get interfaces for public API by calling MonitoringSystems.Resolve<TInterface>().